 While they may not be strictly necessary, quality wire crates are indispensable tools, which are almost as valuable as food dishes or leashes are.
 They are helpful for a variety of dog-care challenges and will make your life as a puppy parent that much easier.

 We’re discussing the qualities of great wire dog crates and reviewing a few top picks.
 Check out our guide on the best wire dog crates below, or continue on reading for more details!

 Best Wire Dog Crates: Our Quick Picks

-- Ritchell Mobile Pet Bed.
-[Best Aesthetics] This wire crate features a wooden trim for a more elegant look that will blend in with the rest of your furniture.
+- #2 Ritchell Mobile Pet Pen [Best-Looking Wire Dog Crate] This wire crate features a wooden trim for a more elegant look that will blend in with the rest of your furniture.
 It also includes lockable wheels so you can easily move the crate around.
 Only downside is that it’s only suitable for small and medium-sized dogs.

 This is a big guide we have today, so we’ve broken it down into sections.
-Feel free to jump ahead if you want to get ahead to certain topics.
+Feel free to jump ahead if you know what info you’re interested in!